bfruin/arduino-leonardo-graph/README.md

 `*D#,#,...,#,#;`

 Where `*` denotes the beginning of a read, `A` denotes Analog and `D` denotes Digital, each `#` represents the reading where In/Out alternate in order of the port number and `;` denotes the end of a reading.
+The sample file [arduino_code.ino](arduino_code.ino) shows the expected formatting.

 Note that this currently only supports devices with up to the same number of ports as a Arduino Leonardo due to screen space, but future versions will support variable number of ports.